 Kerri-Lee was an anchor in Boston, but also hit the streets and covered several major national stories.

 During 9/11, she and her photographer gained unparalleled access to the area known as "The Pit" at Ground Zero just hours after the attacks.
 She was embedded with the New England FEMA Task Force in their rescue and recovery efforts in the hours and weeks after the attacks in New York City.
 Her reporting earned her a First Place National Headliner Award.
 She also spent three weeks in Tallahassee, Florida covering the Election 2000 recount, eventually following the story of the “hanging chads” to the steps of the Supreme Court.

 Kerri-Lee has been awarded multiple Emmys and most recently was awarded "Best News Anchor" in 2009 and 2007 for the Mid-Atlantic Region.
 She has been honored by many other journalism organizations, like the Society of Professional Journalists and Hearst Foundation.

 Kerri-Lee graduated from the acclaimed Walter Cronkite School of Journalism at Arizona State University, where she earned several department scholarships and was ranked nationally at the collegiate level in both radio and television in the William Randolph Hearst Competitions two years in a row.

 While in Philadelphia, she split her time between the anchor desk and classroom.
 Kerri-Lee was an adjunct professor for a senior class in Temple University's broadcasting department.

-Kerri-Lee has been featured in W Magazine, New Woman Magazine, South Jersey Magazine, Philadelphia Magazine while being a Green Space Editor for Rowhome Magazine and contributing fitness pieces to PhillyFit Magazine.
+Kerri-Lee has been featured in W Magazine, New Woman Magazine, South Jersey Magazine, Philadelphia Magazine, a contributing writer for Philly Fit Magazine, and remains the Green Space Editor for Rowhome Magazine.